 Grains contain phytates which are antioxidant compounds.
 The main concern regarding these anti-nutrients is that they bind to specific minerals, like zinc, iron, and manganese which slows absorption.
 Typically, the bran part of whole grains contains phytic acid, and if consumed excessively can inhibit mineral absorption.
 Soaking grains before cooking can help neutralize the phytic acid, removing barriers to proper absorption of these minerals.

 Pre-soaking grains also helps break down certain hard-to-digest proteins such as gluten.
 In addition, certain complex starches and fiber also become easier to digest as they are broken down further by the soaking process.
 As a result, individuals may notice that many of their gluten sensitivities or allergic reactions may be lessened when grains are soaked prior to cooking.

 Since grains are seeds, they contain enzyme inhibitors which are good for the grain as they protect the seed from germinating unless conditions are optimal for its growth.
 However, if these same enzyme inhibitors are ingested by humans, they can inhibit the body’s own enzymes and result in a less efficient digestive process.
 Instead, when grains are soaked before cooking, enzyme inhibitors are neutralized allowing for better vitamin and mineral assimilation by the body.

 What is the best way to soak grains?

-For best results, many experts recommend that grains be soaked not only in a warm liquid, but also that the liquid be fortified with an acidic medium such as yogurt, lemon juice, whey, kefir or apple cider vinegar.
+For best results, many experts recommend that grains be soaked not only in a warm liquid but also that the liquid is fortified with an acidic medium such as yogurt, lemon juice, whey, kefir, or apple cider vinegar.
 Adding an acidic medium helps to prevent spoilage from unfriendly bacteria while also facilitating the breakdown of phytic acid.

 So go ahead and give it a try!
 The best way to find out if it helps you is to try pre-soaking some grains for yourself.